ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/category-heading.md

 Category URL titles are unique within a category group, but not across all category groups.
 If multiple eligible category groups contain the same category URL title, the first matching category is used unless you use `category_group=` to narrow the match.

+### `parent_only=`

+    parent_only="yes"

+This parameter allows you to limit the Category Heading tag to only top-level categories.
+Child categories will not be displayed.

 ### `disable=`

     disable="category_fields"